mailosaur/examples/php/README.md

 ## Documentation

-Documentation can be found on [Mailosaur's documentation](https://mailosaur.com/docs) and [Mailosaur's PHP documentation](https://mailosaur.com/docs/languages/php).
+Documentation can be found on [Mailosaur's documentation](https://mailosaur.com/docs).

+We also have specific documentation for [PHP](https://mailosaur.com/docs/languages/php).

 ## Running Tests